alwaysgreenhq/alwaysgreen/README.md

 nova run --ci "pytest -q"
 ```

-Nova will run your checks, attempt minimal fixes on a local branch, and re‑run until green or limits are reached.
+AlwaysGreen will run your checks, attempt minimal fixes on a local branch, and re‑run until green or limits are reached.

 ### Other CI (GitLab, Buildkite)